 - Material available in English or French, with expanding access to other languages

 - Patrons with print disabilities have free access to Bookshare titles through CELA’s site.
 Learn more about CELA’s and Bookshare’s collection

 To be eligible for CELA services, patrons must have a perceptual disability as defined under the provisions of the Copyright Modernization Act, which includes:

 - Learning disability: an impairment relating to comprehension

 - Physical disability: the inability to hold or manipulate a book

-- Visual disability: severe or total impairment or sight or inability to focus or move one's eyes
+- Visual disability: severe or total impairment of sight or inability to focus or move one’s eyes

 To receive CELA services, eligible patrons must register with CELA and have a valid NLPL library card.
 Patrons can either self-register using the Centre’s online registration form or contact Technical Services to get registered.